Stewart County DUI Court Process

 Court Programs in Stewart County

-• Diversion Programs: Stewart County may offer diversion programs for first-time offenders.
-These programs allow you to avoid a criminal conviction by completing certain requirements, such as community service, alcohol education, and drug testing.
-Successfully completing the program results in the charges being dismissed.
-Consult with your attorney to determine if you are eligible.
+• Diversion programs (if available): (Since we don't have county-specific data) Some counties offer diversion programs for first-time offenders.
+These programs allow you to avoid a conviction by completing certain requirements, such as community service, alcohol education, and drug testing.
+Upon successful completion of the program, the charges against you will be dismissed.

-• Drug Court: Drug court is a specialized court program for individuals with substance abuse problems.
+• Drug court: (Since we don't have county-specific data) Drug court is a specialized court program for individuals with substance abuse issues.
 It involves intensive supervision, drug testing, and treatment.

 What to Bring to Court